-Statements of specific actions that should be taken, identifying that responsible party/parties, the time frame within which the action should occur, and other details for implementation of occur.
+Statements of specific actions that should be taken, identifying the responsible party/parties, the time frame within which the action should occur, and other details needed for implementation to occur.

 Chatham County and Savannah achieves affordable, diverse and safe housing for its residents through efficient and effective policies and programs.